MENU

 9. Self-addressed USPS priority mail envelope with postage stamps worth US$ 10.10.

 Note: 1.
 If the Filipino applicant’s civil status is Divorced and was married in the Philippines, recognition of the Divorce decree in the Philippines should be finalized prior to the registration of the marriage being reported.
-2. If the foreign national civil status is Divorced and was married in the US, also to a foreign national, they need to submit a copy of their marriage contract and divorce decree; and 3.
+2. If the foreign national civil status is Divorced and was married in the US, also to a foreign national, they need to submit a copy of their divorce decree; and 3.
 If Widow/widower, applicants need to submit copies of the marriage certificate and death certificate.

 REPORT OF DEATH AND/OR CONSULAR MORTUARY CERTIFICATE